Edward William (Ted) MATTNER MC, DCM, MM

 Cemetery: Bonney Flat Methodist Cemetery, South Australia

-Memorials: Adelaide High School Honour Board, Adelaide University of Adelaide WW1 Honour Roll, Balhannah WW2 Roll of Honour, Oakbank Old Scholars Roll of Honor, South Australian Education Department Roll of Honour, Woodside District of Onkaparinga Honour Board
+Memorials: Adelaide High School Great War Honour Board, Adelaide University of Adelaide WW1 Honour Roll, Balhannah WW2 Roll of Honour, Oakbank Old Scholars Roll of Honor, South Australian Education Department Roll of Honour, Woodside District of Onkaparinga Honour Board

 Show Relationships